-ReMatriate Collective (based in unceded and ancestral territories of the xʷməθkwəy̓əm, Skwxwú7mesh and Səl̓ílwətaʔ/Selilwitulh Nations, BC, Canada)is an Indigenous women’s art collective composed of women across Western and Northern Canada.
-The collective believes it is important to enable Indigenous women to control the visual representation of their identities through being active participants in the online space.
-Members Kelly Edzerza-Bapty, Denver Lynxleg, and Jeneen Frei-Njootli prepare the image submissions for ReMatriate in their use of social media to empower and connect Indigenous peoples, particularly women, through art interventions.
+ReMatriate Collective (based in unceded and ancestral territories of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səl̓ílwətaʔɬ / Tsleil-Waututh Nations, Canada) is an Indigenous art collective composed of women across Western and Northern Canada.
+The Collective believes it is important to enable Indigenous women to control the visual representation of their identities through active participation in the online space.
+As ReMatriate, members Kelly Edzerza-Bapty, Denver Lynxleg and Jeneen Frei-Njootli prepare image submissions for use on social media to connect and empower Indigenous peoples, particularly women, through art interventions.

 Location: 259 Lake Shore Blvd East